 Recently, the site has been utilized for ad hoc, temporary activities ranging from local youth commandeering the abandoned lot to create an ephemeral skate park with ramps and jumps from found objects to more organized activities and events.
 “Containers Up” was an experimental event that used large, re-purposed and renovated steel shipping containers and arranged them into a loosely organized complex to provide temporary food and beverage sales on site.

-Saiki Design was retained to gather input and complete a concept master plan for the site.
+Saiki Design was retained to gather input and complete a conceptual plan for the site.
 Over 500 individual responses were received from an online public survey, the majority of which were from local high school students.
 Building upon this input and the unique site, the plan creates a linear park with recreation and activity spaces.
 It re-aligns Oak Leaf Trail, connects to neighborhoods and develops a system of interior walkways.
 Use sand structures comply with the restrictions of the utility easement and create a logical and graceful flow to the space.
 The wide diversity of spaces supports and encourages multi-generational use while supporting facilities, parking and a public restroom and shelter complete a concept that can live up to the project name and its aspirations.